The Herbs That Can Be Planted & Grow Well Together According To Edible Bristol

 By grouping herbs into these broad categories, you can determine where best to grow each herb, and which others should grow well alongside them.

-Mediterranean Herbs for Free-Draining, Sunny Conditions
+Mediterranean Herbs For Free-Draining, Sunny Conditions

 The first category to consider are Mediterranean herbs, which require sunny and free-draining conditions.